 The OGM Project database results from desktop research that aims to provide factual, objective reporting on the existence and development of OGMs at companies of all sizes around the world.
 The OGM Project issues periodic reports that profile examples of well-developed OGMs.
 It also makes the database available to other stakeholders.

-As of November 2019, more than 160 companies have been researched, including Adidas, Aldi Group South, Cerrejon, Chevron, Freeport McMoran Copper & Gold, and Rio Tinto.
+As of Spring of 2022, more than 699 companies have been researched and added to our database, including Adidas, Aldi Group South, Cerrejon, Chevron, Freeport McMoran Copper & Gold, and Rio Tinto.